 The Standing Committee recommended the measure for continued endorsement.
 The discussion of the measure began with an overview and a detailed review of the evidence submission.
 The Committee commented on the updated evidence and citations provided by the developer, stating that there were no particular concerns regarding evidence.
 The Committee observed that there is an appropriate measure performance gap and that there were disparities in regard to race and ethnicity.
-The committee asked the developer why the combined four-year standardized mortality ratio (SMR) was different from the four-individual year SMRs.
-The developer clarified this is a four-year measure and that the difference is due to more data available for the four-year SMR compared to the individual one-year SMRs.
+The Committee asked the developer why the combined four-year standardized mortality ratio (SMR) was different from the four-individual year SMRs.
+The developer clarified that this is a four-year measure and that the difference is due to more data being available for the four-year SMR compared to the individual one-year SMRs.
 The developer provided a presentation to the Committee on the score level reliability methodologies used, namely IUR and PIUR.
 The Committee noted that IUR is useful for signal-to-noise analysis while PIUR is used to determine a measure's capability of identifying outliers.
-The Committee also noted that this measure has been evaluated by the Scientific Methods Panel (SMP) and was given a moderate rating for reliability and a high rating for validity.
+The Committee also noted that this measure has been evaluated by the SMP and was given a moderate rating for reliability and a high rating for validity.

-The Committee expressed concerns related to the representation of pediatric patients within this measure, noting that this only represented 0.2% of the data.
+The Committee expressed concerns related to the representation of pediatric patients within this measure, noting that this only represented 0.2 percent of the data.
 The Committee also noted the measure's complexity, expressing concern that the number of inputs may make it difficult to identify what interventions are resulting in improved mortality.
-The Committee asked the developer to comment on the inclusion of Medicare populations and the use of inpatient data alone (rather than also including outpatient data) to determine prevalent comorbidities.
+The Committee asked the developer to comment on the inclusion of Medicare populations and the use of inpatient data alone (rather than also outpatient data) to determine prevalent comorbidities.
 The developer clarified that only inpatient claims were used and that potential comorbidities were accounted for in the measure.
 A sensitivity analysis demonstrated inpatient claims had more predictive impact than outpatient claims.
 In regard to validity, the Committee noted that the SMP stated that the correlations were statistically significant and directionally appropriate.
-Concerns posed by the Committee included the exclusion of non-Medicare patients and the use of in-patient claims data in the measure.
+Concerns posed by the Committee included the exclusion of non-Medicare patients and the use of inpatient claims of non-Medicare patients and the use of inpatient claims of non-Medicare patients and the use of inpatient patient claims of non-Medicare patients and the use of inpatient claims data in the measure.
 The Committee stated no concerns on feasibility and use.
-The committee commented on the usefulness of mortality as a quality measure generally but stated no specific concerns related to usability and use.